 Use the right customer service technology

 It isn't enough to have the latest and greatest tools to equip your customer service teams.
 Instead, you should clearly understand your team and their needs.
-A customer service team is likely to have a good idea of why churning occurs.
-Reports have shown that customers are more likely to spend 140% more after a positive customer experience, so equipping your customer service teams should be worth looking into if you want to maximize profits.
+A customer service team is likely to have a good idea of why churn occurs.
+Reports have shown that customers are more likely to spend 140% more after a positive customer experience, so equipping your customer service teams should be high on your list if you want to maximize profits.

-While it pays to look towards your own unique goals, you should also have a strong sense of the clime related to your company.
+While it pays to look towards your own unique goals, you should also have a strong sense of how your brand is being received by people outside of the spaces you have direct control over.
 Being hands-on helps address pain points.

 To do this, you should be aware of online reviews and social media discussions related to your company.
 According to research conducted by Harvard Business Review, reviews can have as much as a 5-9% effect on revenue.